margaretmf/margaretmf.github.io/poetry.md

 Good music - bluegrass, country, the blues, and jazz, and bridges to the West Coast.
 Equality for all.
 A love of home and family.
-Freedom from racial and gender politics.
+Freedom from racial, gender, and cultural politics.

 ## The Country Music and the Rejection ##
 Did it heal your relationship to the Country or the country?